voidsatisfaction/Paste-it/README.md

 ## 6. For more info

-I strongly suggest that those who have interests of this project should read this document first.
+I strongly suggest that those who have interests in this project should read this document first.

 - [Whar are extesnions? - chrome developer](https://developer.chrome.com/extensions)